-Revolving credits are not eligible for PLP except under CAPLines and, if the lender has authority from SBA to make PLP-EWCP loans, under the EWCP.
+Revolving credits are not eligible for PLP except under the Export Working Capital program (EWCP) and then only if the lender has special authority from SBA to make PLP EWCP loans.

-(3) Types of Businesses Not Eligible for PLP
+- (3) Types of Businesses Not Eligible for PLP

 The types of businesses not eligible under standard 7(a) also are not eligible under PLP.
-See Subpart B, Chapter 2 of this SOP.

-- b) Additional Restrictions Specific to PLP (13 CFR 120.452). - (1) Refinancing See Subpart B, Chapter 2 of this SOP. - (2) Reconsiderations of declined loan applications.
-Reconsiderations of loans previously declined by SBA (regardless of the method by which they were originally processed) may not be processed under PLP, or any other processing method where the lender is given delegated approval authority. - c) PLP Lenders' Processing Responsibilities (13 CFR 120.452(a))

-SBA's business loan eligibility requirements, credit policy, and procedures apply to PLP loans.
+See Subpart B, Chapter 2 of this SOP. - b) Additional Restrictions Specific to PLP (13 CFR 120.452). - (1) Refinancing See Subpart B, Chapter 2 of this SOP. - (2) Reconsiderations of declined loan applications.
+Reconsiderations of loans previously declined by SBA (regardless of the method by which they were originally processed) may not be processed under PLP, or any other processing method where the lender is given delegated approval authority. - (3) Previous loss to government.
+A loan may not be processed under PLP if: - (a) The applicant business previously defaulted on a Federal loan or federally assisted financing that resulted in the Federal Government or any of its agencies or departments sustaining a loss in any of its programs; or - (b) Any of the owners, or those that control the applicant business, or any of its associates, previously owned, operated, or controlled a business which defaulted on a Federal loan (or guaranteed a loan which was defaulted) and caused the federal government or any of its agencies or departments to sustain a loss in any of its programs.
+This includes any compromise agreement with any such agency/department. - (c) This restriction applies whether or not SBA was involved in the previous loss. - c) PLP Lenders' Processing Responsibilities (13 CFR 120.452(a)) - SBA's business loan eligibility requirements, credit policy, and procedures apply to PLP loans.
 The PLP Lender must stay informed on and must apply all of SBA's Loan Program Requirements.
 A lender may not submit the same loan guaranty request under more than one processing method.
-A lender also may not knowingly submit a loan guaranty request under PLP after the applicant has already submitted a request from a different lender.

-- (1) Lender's Eligibility Review - (a) A PLP Lender must analyze a PLP applicant's eligibility in the same way that SBA analyzes eligibility for a regular 7(a) loan applicant.
+A lender also may not knowingly submit a loan guaranty request under PLP after the applicant has already submitted a request from a different lender. - (1) Lender's Eligibility Review - (a) The SBA does not delegate to a PLP Lender authority to determine SBA loan eligibility.
+However, a PLP Lender must analyze a PLP applicant's eligibility in the same way that SBA analyzes eligibility for a regular 7(a) loan applicant.
 The PLP Lender must keep in its loan file documentation supporting its eligibility analysis.
-For example, if a franchise is involved, the PLP Lender must review the Franchise Registry (www.franchiseregistry.com) to ensure the franchisor's agreement continues to meet the SBA's requirement that the franchisee's opportunity for profit and risk of loss is commensurate with ownership.
-If the franchisor's agreement does not appear on the Registry, the lender must review the agreement to ensure that it meets SBA's requirements as set forth in Subpart B, Chapter 2 of this SOP.
-SBA will not conduct an eligibility review prior to issuing a loan number.
-SBA may review the lender's documentation supporting its eligibility determination as part of any guaranty purchase request or when conducting lender oversight activities. - (b) For a PLP loan, size of the applicant is determined as of the date of the lender's approval of the loan.
+For example, if a franchise is involved, the PLP Lender must review the Franchise Registry (www.franchiseregistry.com) to ensure the franchisor's agreement continues to meet the SBA's requirement that the franchisee's opportunity for profit and risk of loss is

+- commensurate with ownership.
+If the franchisor's agreement does not appear on the Registry, the lender must review the agreement to ensure that it meets SBA's requirements as set forth in Subpart B, Chapter 2 of this SOP. - (b) For a PLP loan, size of the applicant is determined as of the date of the lender's approval of the loan.
 A PLP Lender may accept as true the size information provided by the applicant, unless credible evidence to the contrary is apparent.